The Brooklyn College Center for Computer Music (BC-CCM) is both a place and a community of artists and researchers.

 In addition to scholarship and pedagogy, the BC-CCM serves the Brooklyn College community by operating an expertly staffed computer music lab with regularly scheduled hours when classes are in session, providing access for students to learn technological tools, nurture ideas, and develop collaborations.

-The street address for Brooklyn College is 2900 Bedford Avenue in Flatbush, Brooklyn, New York 11210.
-Roosevelt Hall, where the Center for Computer Music resides, is alongside Bedford Avenue on the West Quad of campus.
+Brooklyn College is located at 2900 Bedford Avenue in the Flatbush section of Brooklyn, New York.
+The Center for Computer Music is housed in Roosevelt Hall, situated on Bedford Avenue on the West Quad of campus.
 Zoom in the map below to identify Roosevelt Hall.